Neptune (galleon)

-The Neptune is a ship replica of a 17th-century Spanish galleon designed by Naval Architect David Cannell of www.dmcmarine.com.
+Neptune is a ship replica of a fictional 17th-century galleon designed by naval architect David Cannell.
 The ship was built in 1985 for Roman Polanski's film Pirates, where she portrayed the Spanish ship of the same name.
-An accurate replica above the waterline, but sporting a partly steel hull, planked in timber and two main engines with Schottel drive, the Neptune is currently a tourist attraction in the port of Genoa, where its interior can be visited for a 9 euro entry fee.
+The ship is an accurate replica above the waterline, but sporting a partly steel hull, planked in timber and two main engines with Schottel drive.

+The Neptune is currently a tourist attraction in the port of Genoa, Italy, where its interior can be visited for a 6-euro entry fee for adults and 4 euros for children.
 In 2011, she portrayed the Jolly Roger, the ship of Captain Hook, in the TV miniseries Neverland.